-You wake up, grab your phone, starting scrolling through Instagram and Facebook and what do you see?
+You wake up, grab your phone, start scrolling through Instagram and Facebook and what do you see?
 Friends travelling the world, others getting married, some buying their first house and others posting gym selfies.

 Everyone else seems to have much more exciting things going on in their lives than you, right?
 I mean, you gotta crawl out of bed and leave your tiny flat for your average job.
 And chances are you are going to repeat this the next day, too.

 I’m guessing that you follow a lot of social media accounts.
 Some motivate and inspire you while others leave you feeling a little empty and worthless.
-We don’t realize just how damaging this can be on our state of mind.
+We don’t realize just how damaging this can be to our state of mind.

 Its no wonder you spend the rest of your day wondering what the hell you are doing with your life and why you aren’t spending your days lazying on the beach in the Maldives.

 Whether we like it or not, social media is now a massive part of our lives.
 As much as I would love to tell you to delete all your apps and disable all your accounts, that is unrealistic.
 I still wish that I spent less time on my phone, as shockingly reported by the Telegraph, on average we are spending an entire day out of the week looking at our screens, and I am not okay with that.